tybug/testudoplus/README.md

 Make sure to allow any outgoing traffic made by this plugin.

 Make sure to also check back periodically for plugin updates.
-To update, click the same link you would to instal.
+To update, click the same link you would to install.

 ## Contributing